Pimlico Race Course: Description

 The track has a one-mile dirt oval, surrounding a seven-furlong (7/8 mile) turf oval.
 There are stables for about 1,000 horses.
 Pimlico's capacity, including the infield, is over 120,000 people.

 The track area is bounded by Park Heights and Winner Avenues to the west, West Rogers Avenue and West Northern Parkway to the north, Preakness Way to the east, and West Belvedere Avenue to the south.
 (Its namesake street, Pimlico Road, runs from the city line near Greenspring Avenue to Park Heights Avenue south of Cold Spring Lane, but is rendered discontinuous to through traffic between Northern Parkway and Belvedere Avenue.)

 Racing

+The races held at Pimlico, especially the Preakness, draw spectators from the Mid-Atlantic region.
+In 2007, the official attendance was 121,263 for the Preakness, the most people to watch a sporting event in Maryland history.
+More than $87.2 million in bets were made.